The best point-and-shoot cameras in 2022 | CNN Underscored

 The cameras we tested have a lot in common: small bodies designed for everyday carry and fixed lenses (as opposed to interchangeable lenses found on larger camera systems).
 The lenses offer zoom capabilities that easily outperform smartphones.

-They have larger sensors — and therefore better base image quality —than phone cameras, but smaller sensors than those found in larger cameras like DSLRs.
-Therfore our testing emphasized real-world shooting experience over tech specs and fine pixel-peeping.
+They have larger sensors — and therefore better base image quality — than phone cameras, but smaller sensors than those found in larger cameras like DSLRs, therefore our testing emphasized real-world shooting experience over tech specs and fine pixel-peeping.

 We placed a high priority on usability and ergonomics, because this is an area where a compact camera can offer real improvement compared to a camera phone.
 We prioritized ease of use for both digital and physical controls.